krack00l/sql-ex/README.md

 # sql-ex
 sql tasks
-First 34 SQL exercise from website sql-ex.ru
+The first 34 exercises from the site sql-ex.ru